It depends, but don’t be frightened it’ll all come from your pocket. You’ve likely got some good options to help you pay them.

 We’re Here to Help

 Figuring out how to pay for brain injury care is just the tip of the iceberg.
-Due to the huge costs and losses from these injuries, you need a legal professional to protect your right to the compensation you need.
+Due to the huge costs and losses from these injuries, including potential long-term or permenent effects, you need a legal professional to protect your right to the compensation you need.

 Don’t risk sinking your one chance at securing payment of past and future medical care, plus compensation for lost income and the harm done to your life.